Slow Burn

 Dibee was released from custody Jan.
 12. A status conference is scheduled for March 10 and a jury trial is set for March 16.

-Josephine Overtaker remains the only fugitive from the Operation Backfire investigation.
+Josephine Overaker remains the only fugitive from the Operation Backfire investigation.
 At this point, all of the other people indicted in the ecosabotage, who are still alive, have served time and been released.